What to know about student loan fees

 Federal vs. private student loan fees

-Even though federal student loans charge an origination fee to borrow the loan, federal interest rates are fixed and usually much lower than rates offered by private lenders, particularly for borrowers with poor credit scores.
-This is why it’s almost always best to start your search with federal loans and go to private lenders after you’ve exhausted those options.
+Even though federal student loans charge an origination fee, federal interest rates are fixed and usually much lower than rates offered by private lenders, particularly for borrowers with poor credit scores.
+It’s almost always best to start your search with federal loans and go to private lenders after you’ve exhausted those options.

 The bottom line